 Within a couple years after Meyer - Riedlin acquired the outstanding interest in their brewery from the Deglow family, expansion began to occur.
 Both proprietors must have been keenly aware of the newly developed inventions involving pasteurization and ice making, mentioned above.
 In order to stay competitive, it was necessary for them make plans to integrate these technologies into their brewery.
 In doing so, it was necessary for them to build more functional structures and facilities, as follows:

 B. Malt Mill.
 This brick three-story structure was built around 1886The original brewery plant, and portions of the two adjoining and additional buildings mentioned above, are shown below.
 They extended south from Pike Street.
 These buildings formed the heart of the brewery, with other supporting structures located behind and around these core buildings..
 It seems that the brew kettle may have been in this building, if only for a short time.

 C. Brew House.
-The original brewery building, even with the new addition, was insufficient for brewing purposes.
+Even with a Malt Mill addition, the brewery needed a more efficient and dedicated building for brewing purposes.
 Around 1888, a four-story building with a copula designed for brewing was added to the Malt Mill.
 It appears some ice making equipment was added for brewing purposes in this brewing structure.
 By doing so it eliminated the need for any of the ice ponds, and also made the lager cellars less useful.

 The original brewery plant, and portions of the two adjoining and additional buildings mentioned above, are shown below.
 They extended south from Pike Street.
 They were the heart of the brewery with other supporting structures located behind and around these core buildings.